We accredit international pharmacy degree programs to:

 To apply for accreditation, submit your 'Accreditation Application' form that we send to you.

 Before we provide it to our external assessors, we'll review your submission.
-If your application is not complete, we may return it to you to and ask you to amend and re-submit it.
+If your application is not complete, we may return it to you and ask you to amend and re-submit it.

 We treat all information you provide to us as confidential.